apache/yunikorn-core/docs/sorting_policy.md

 The oldest request will be considered first.

 ### PrioritySortPolicy
-Short description: sort requests from highest to the lowest
+Short description: sorts requests from highest to the lowest priority
 Config value: priority
 Behaviour:
 Before sorting the requests are filtered and must have pending asks.